 Can you get Invisalign refinements with any type of Invisalign aligner?

-There are different options of Invisalign depending on your individual orthodontic needs, these include:
+There are different options for Invisalign depending on your individual orthodontic needs, these include:

 Each of these options uses the same clear aligners and may each need its own refinements at the end of treatment.
 The main difference between each option is the severity of the case that can be treated and the treatment length.
 The following table summarises these options and their costs: